Seed of the woman: Christ

 In Christianity, Genesis 3:15 is known as the protevangelium.
 This is a compound of two Greek words, protos meaning "first" and evangelion meaning "good news" or "gospel".
 Thus, the verse is commonly referred to as the first mention in the Bible of the "good news" of salvation.
 Old Testament scholar Derek Kidner describes the Protoevangelium as "the first glimmer of the gospel", and Victor P. Hamilton emphasises the importance of the redemptive promise included in the curse.

 The reference to the "seed of the woman" is believed by Christians to be a prophecy of the virgin birth of Jesus.
 They believe that elsewhere in the Bible, a child is referred to as the "seed" of his father, exclusively.
 In fact, there are other passages when the Hebrew for seed (זרע/זרעך) is used for a woman.
 In Genesis 16:10 an angel says to Hagar, a woman, "I will multiply thy seed exceedingly, that it shall not be numbered for multitude."
 Hagar was not a virgin, therefore one cannot conclude that the seed of a woman must refer to a virgin birth.
-However, this exception in the case of Hagar is very possibly due to her unique status as the “true” progenitor of her descendants through Ishmael, since Abraham was not her legal husband.
+However, this exception in the case of Hagar is very probably due to her unique status as the “true” progenitor of her descendants through Ishmael, since Abraham was not her legal husband.
 In fact, during the binding of Isaac, God explicitly describes Isaac as Abraham’s only son.
 In the case of Genesis 3:15, on the other hand, it is the seed of woman in general, for which virgin birth would apply especially in light of Isaiah’s specific prophecy of Immanuel.

 Jesus is called the "seed of David" at Romans 1:3, and the whole nation of Israel is referred to as the "seed of Jacob" at Jeremiah 33:26.
 For Jesus to be called the "seed of the woman", therefore, is interpreted to mean that he will have no earthly father.
 The phrase "seed of the woman" is sometimes counted as referring to Jesus.